r9r-dev/portaefik/README.md

 Yup, Traefik is just magic and it uses almost no ressources.
 Fantastic !

 ## Portainer
 You don't want to manage your containers using command-line (no you don't !).
 Portainer can do everything dirty for you by letting you manage everything docker related on your server using a web UI.
-The last time you will is for installing this server.
+The last time you will use a command line is for installing this server.

-# Ok GO !
+# Let's go !
 ## Run your server
 You need a linux machine with Ubuntu 18.04 LTS.
 Of course, you must be root or have sudo access to it.
 I am using a [Scaleway Pro X64-15GB for 24,99€/month](https://www.scaleway.com/pricing/#anchor_pro) because it's a very powerfull VPS (6x2Ghz Epyc CPU, 15GB RAM, 200GB SSD) that can run many services at once.